tedyoung/portfolio-tdd/README.md

 * View Portfolio shows 200 shares of aapl valued at $25,000

+* View portfolio:
+    Given a portfolio with cash balance and a stock holding When we ask it to be displayed
+    Then it displays two items: one for the cash and one for the stock holding

 * Sell 100 shares of AAPL at $131 on 2020/09/01